The resources sector is cognisant that water is a valuable commodity for the community and must be used wisely

 The resources sector relies on water to undertake its operations but also understands that it is a valuable commodity for the community and must be used wisely.
 Water for the resource sector comes from a range of sources, including surface water pumped from rivers, groundwater bores, rainfall and runoff, groundwater inflows from extraction of the geological profile interacting with aquifers, potable water and recycled water from all these sources collected on site.

 The Commonwealth Government introduced ‘a water resource, in relation to coal seam gas development and large coal mining development’ as a new Matter of National Environmental Significance under the Environment Protection and Biodiversity Conservation Act 1999 in 2013 and established the Independent Expert Scientific Committee on Coal Seam Gas and Large Coal Mining Development to assess and provide specific advice on the matter.
-If the development is approved following this detailed scrutiny, all required licences and/or allocations must then be obtained before works can commence.
+If the development is approved following this detailed scrutiny, consistent with state regulation, all required licences and/or allocations must then be obtained before works can commence.

 Water is extracted, managed and monitored closely during operations to ensure efficient and safe production, a reliable supply is maintained on site and to minimise environmental impacts on the surrounding environment.

-Access to Water
+Access to underground water

 While not directly involved in river management, the partnerships develop report cards, which are designed to inform consideration of whether current management strategies are proving successful in maintaining the health of the regions’ river ecosystems and ultimately the Great Barrier Reef.
-Reports cards are released annually and are publicly available.
+Reports cards are generally released annually and are publicly available.

 For more information on the Great Barrier Reef, the partnerships and QRC’s involvement on this policy matter click here.